syncfusion-content/blazor-docs/blazor/ribbon/tooltip.md

 documentation: ug
 ---

-# Tooltip in Blazor Ribbon Component
+# Tooltip in Blazor Ribbon component

 The Ribbon component supports tooltip to show additional information in the Ribbon items.
 The tooltip appears when the user hovers over a Ribbon item.
 The tooltip can be configured using the `TooltipSettings` property within the `<RibbonItem>` directive.